nolauren/2018introdh/syllabus.md

     - Readings:
          - [Goldstone, Andrew and Ted Underwood.
 “What Can Topic Models of PMLA Teach Us About the History of Literary Scholarship?”
 Journal of Digital Humanities.
 Vol 2.
 No. 1 Winter 2012.](http://journalofdigitalhumanities.org/2-1/what-can-topic-models-of-pmla-teach-us-by-ted-underwood-and-andrew-goldstone/)
         - Come to class prepared to explain which Jstor journal you selected, the goal/scope of the journal, the number of years the journal has been publishing, and what kind of content (ex. research articles, book reviews, etc) that the journal publishes.
+To select your Jstor data, go [here](https://github.com/nolauren/2018introdh/blob/master/assignment1_textanalysis.md).

     - Lab: Topic Modeling with R